PhantomCybernetics/phntm_bridge_docs/availability-zones.rst

 When teleoperating a remote machine via TURN server, geographical distance plays a much more important role in overall latency.
 Service response times and UI download speed will certainly benefit from being hosted closer to your physical location.

-Our aim is to provide a geographically diverse service, and we'll be launching more regional instances depending on user demand and feedback.
+Our aim is to provide a geographically well distributed service, and we'll be launching more regional instances depending on user demand and feedback.
 Please get in touch either by :email:`e-mail <hello@phntm.io>` or by `opening an issue on GitHub <https://github.com/PhantomCybernetics/cloud_bridge/issues>`_ to discuss this further.